Here is my travelogue of Kolkata, the city of Culture and Radiance.

 The corridor leads to a statue in the end which was simple and elegant.

-Stay with me about the trips to Victoria Memorial Hall, Hooghly River, Morning Bazaar Walk, Town Hall Building, Munshiganj, Khidirpur, Sonagachi, Topsia and so …
+Stay with me on the trips to Victoria Memorial Hall, Hooghly River, Morning Bazaar Walk, Town Hall Building, Munshiganj, Khidirpur, Sonagachi, Topsia and so …